pharmpy/pharmpy/docs/estmethod.rst

     start_model = read_model('path/to/model')
     start_model_results = read_modelfit_results('path/to/model')
-    res = run_estmethod(algorithm='reduced',
+    res = run_estmethod(algorithm='exhaustive',
                         model=start_model,
                         results=start_model_results,
                         methods='all',
                         solvers=['LSODA', 'LSODI'])

 This will take an input model ``start_model``.
-The tool will use the 'reduced' ``algorithm`` and try all combinations between all available ``methods`` and ``solvers`` LSODA and LSODI.
+The tool will use the 'exhaustive' ``algorithm`` and try all combinations between all available ``methods`` and ``solvers`` LSODA and LSODI.

 To run Estmethod from the command line, the example code is redefined accordingly:

 .. code::

-    pharmpy run estmethod path/to/model 'reduced' --methods 'all' --solvers 'LSODA LSODI'
+    pharmpy run estmethod path/to/model 'exhaustive' --methods 'all' --solvers 'LSODA LSODI'

 Arguments
 ~~~~~~~~~